+Attachments:

-Attachments: □ The results of Appendix C U.S. Fish and Wildlife Service endangered species screening determination □ The results of the Appendix D historic property screening investigations If applicable, any documents from the State Historic Preservation Officer (SHPO), Tribal Historic Preservation Officer (THPO), or other Tribal representative to mitigate effects These attachments are required within one year of the permit effective date and are: Endangered Species Act Eligibility Certification attached in Appendix D and National Historic Preservation Act Certification attached in Appendix E. ☐ Publicly available at the website listed below Under what criterion did permittee determine eligibility for ESA? ☐ Criterion A ☐ Criterion B ☐ Criterion C Under what criterion did permittee determine eligibility for Historic Properties?
-Below add any additional measures for structural controls that you're required to do through consultation with U.S. Fish and Wildlife Service (if applicable): Not applicable.
-Below add any additional measures taken to avoid or minimize adverse impacts on places listed, or eligible fo listing, on the NRHP, including any conditions imposed by the SHPO or THPO (if applicable): Not applicable.
+- In the results of Appendix C U.S. Fish and Wildlife Service endangered species screening determination - The results of the Appendix D historic property screening investigations - If applicable, any documents from the State Historic Preservation Officer (SHPO), Tribal Historic Preservation Officer (THPO), or other Tribal representative to mitigate effects

+These attachments are required within one year of the permit effective date and are:

+Attached to this document (document names listed below)

+Endangered Species Act Eligibility Certification attached in Appendix D and National Historic Preservation Act Certification attached in Appendix E.

+Dublicly available at the website listed below

+Under what criterion did permittee determine eligibility for ESA?

+\Box Criterion A \Box Criterion B \boxtimes Criterion C

+Under what criterion did permittee determine eligibility for Historic Properties?

+$\square Criterion A \qquad \square Criterion B \qquad \square Criterion C$

+Below add any additional measures for structural controls that you're required to do through consultation with U.S. Fish and Wildlife Service (if applicable):

+Not applicable.

+Below add any additional measures taken to avoid or minimize adverse impacts on places listed, or eligible for listing, on the NRHP, including any conditions imposed by the SHPO or THPO (if applicable):

+Not applicable.

-MCM 1 Public Education and Outreach
+MCM 1 Public Education and Outreach Permit Part 2.3.2